 Vehicle sales growth in China – additional information

 With a sales volume of approximately 22 million motor vehicles, China was the worlds’ largest market for automobiles in 2013.
 Vis-à-vis U.S. car market in the same year, about six million units more had been sold in the PRC.
-This boom in domestic market demand may be explained by China’s spectacular economic growth, which in terms is expressed by the formation of a prosperous middle class.
-Furthermore, the automobile market faces significant growth potentials, as the average share of households owning a vehicle stood at a remarkably low 3.4 percent in 2012.
+This boom in domestic market demand could be explained by China’s spectacular economic growth, which in terms is expressed by the formation of a prosperous middle class.